Mountain pass

-A mountain pass as it appears on a contour map: Bwlch Maesgwm in Snowdonia, north Wales, United Kingdom.
+A mountain pass as it may appear on a contour map if there is a navigable route: Bwlch Maesgwm in Snowdonia, north Wales, United Kingdom.

 A mountain pass is a navigable route through a mountain range or over a ridge.
 Since mountain ranges can present formidable barriers to travel, passes have played a key role in trade, war, and both human and animal migration throughout history.
 At lower elevations it may be called a hill pass.
 A mountain pass is typically formed between two volcanic peaks or created by erosion from water or wind.

+A narrow pass or gorge between mountains or hills is called defile.